pmlmodelling/nctoolkit/readme.md

 pip install git+https://github.com/r4ecology/nchack.git
 ```

 This package relies on CDO and NCO under the hood.
-You will therefore need to have Climate Data Operators installed to run nchack.
-Visit <https://code.mpimet.mpg.de/projects/cdo/files> for download and
+Visit <https://code.mpimet.mpg.de/projects/cdo/files> for CDO download and
 installation instructions.
-Note that the development version of rcdo is
+Note that the development version of is
 currently being developed using CDO Version 1.9.7.
 Vist http://nco.sourceforge.net/ to download and install NCO.

 If you use Anaconda, you can install these packages as follows:

 ```sh
 conda install -c conda-forge nco
 ```